GSto/digital-garden/notes/prolific creation.md

 ### Releasing (specifically, **early and frequent releasing**)
   * Trying to predict how your work will land is like timing the stock market: impossible.
 The only way to increase your odds is to increase your number of consistent swings.

-Prolific creation requires shipping your work, and can be a form of [[learning in public]].
+Prolific creation requires shipping your work, and can be a form of [[learn in public]].

 Prolific creation helps you get more reps in against [[Resistance]], however I don't think it ever gets easier.